aarpon/obit/README.md

 ## Current release: 1.1.0

+Please follow the links below for the detailed changelog.

 ### Client-side components

 The client-side components of oBIT are installed and configured on each acquisition instrument.